 Q2.
-The Roots mini-series received 37 Emmy Award nominations and won 9 Emmy Awards, 3 of which were for acting.
 The star-filled cast of Roots included the likes of Cicely Tyson, Sandy Duncan, Edward Asner, Louis Gossett Jr., Ben Vereen, Leslie Uggams, Ralph Waite, Robert Reed, Olivia Cole, and newcomer LeVar Burton as Kunta Kinte.
 Which 3 of these actors won an Emmy Award for their work in Roots?

 Above, the Roots cast reflects on the ground-breaking original miniseries (with clips) many years later.